tbstdt/GyroParallax/README.md

 # GyroParallax
-Simpe paralax effect using gyroscope
+Simpe paralax effect in Unity using gyroscope